 The Religious System’s Excuses

-Thank God, the Lord has a better foundation for the ONE Church the Lord Jesus Christ is building.
-Love fueled beginnings begin with the Lord Jesus Christ the Chief Cornerstone.
-To moved forward the Lord will have to bring an adjustment in the heart of a man or a woman the Lord has chosen.
-The Lord must either awaken a born from above believer who has been stuck in the religious system or He will touch the heart of one that is totally outside the modern church.
-Either way the Lord will adjust until He has someone who will be in complete surrender to His will.
+Thank God!
+The Lord has a better foundation for the ONE Church the Lord Jesus Christ is building.
+Love-fueled beginnings begin with the Lord Jesus Christ the Chief Cornerstone.
+To move forward the Lord will have to bring an adjustment in the heart of a man or a woman the Lord has chosen.
+The Lord must either awaken a born from above believer who has been stuck in the religious system, or He will touch the heart of one that is totally outside the modern church.
+Either way, the Lord will adjust until He has someone who will be in complete surrender to His will.

 The Lord will usually send them out with a powerful encounter or calling.
-The leader will always remember this definitive encounter “calling” or day of surrender to the will of God.
-This magnitude of this adjustment/encounter is provided by the Father to sustain them when times get rough in the future.
+The leader will always remember that this definitive encounter “calling” or day is to be surrendered to the will of God.
+The magnitude of this adjustment/encounter is provided by the Father to sustain them when times get rough in the future.
 Their passion and love for people will be so unlike those other leaders around them.
 People will know without a doubt that something new has happened in their life.

 Others will be drawn to the “Christ Life” and example being manifested in this leader.
-A group of people will organically, by the increasing love for each other, will begin to be pulled together.
-Next bonds of love will begin to be formed as the people fellowship and minister to each other daily.
+A group of people will organically, by the increasing love for each other, begin to be pulled together.
+Next, bonds of love will begin to be formed as the people fellowship and minister to each other daily.
 These loving relationships on top of relationships will create the bonds that will form a congregation.
-This has nothing to do with a building or location and everything to do with God’s people living a mutually edifying daily Christ Lives together.
-This is called community and it can happen anywhere.
+This has nothing to do with a building or location and everything to do with God’s people living a mutually edifying daily Christ Life together.
+This is called community, and it can happen anywhere.

 1 Cor 12:18 But now God has set the members, each one of them, in the body just as He pleased.

 1 Cor 12:24-25 But God composed the body, having given greater honor to that part which lacks it, 25 that there should be no schism (divisions) in the body, but that the members should have the same care for one another.